regosen/Gapless-5/README.md

   - stops other Gapless5 players when this one is playing
 - **startingTrack**
   - default: 0
-  - either an array index into the tracks array, or the string "random" for a random index
+  - either an array index into the tracks array, or the string `random` for a random index
 - **shuffleButton**
   - default = true
   - adds shuffle button to the player UI